Autumn Term 2025

 Science

 During Year 1 children learn to use practical scientific methods, processes and skills.
-These include making observations, performing simple tests and gathering and recording data to help in answering questions.
+These include making observations, performing simple tests, and gathering and recording data to help answer questions.

-They will explore animals, including humans, plant and trees, seasonal changes and materials.
-We encourage our children to be inquisitive and curious about the world around them and to ask questions to extend their knowledge and understanding.
+They will explore animals (including humans), plants and trees, seasonal changes and materials.
+We encourage children to be inquisitive and curious about the world around them and to ask questions to extend their knowledge and understanding.

 Spiritual, Moral, Social and Cultural Development (SMSC)